rahulkfernandes/IRIS-Classification-Using-R/README.md

-The IRIS Classification Using R repository conducts exploratory data analysis on the IRIS dataset and a Polynomial Support Vector Machine classification model is build to classify the three species of the Iris flower.
+The IRIS Classification Using R repository conducts exploratory data analysis on the IRIS dataset and a Polynomial Support Vector Machine classification model is built to classify the three species of the Iris flower.

 ## Setting Up the Environment